 Accounts receivable are recorded at the invoiced amount and do not bear interest.
-Amounts collected on trade accounts receivable are included in Net cash provided by operating activities in the statements of cash flows.
-The Company maintains an allowance for doubtful accounts reflecting estimated potential losses in its accounts receivable portfolio.
+Amounts collected on trade accounts receivable are included in Net cash provided by operating activities in the Consolidated Statements of Cash Flows.
+The Company maintains an allowance for credit losses reflecting expected credit losses in its accounts receivable portfolio.
 In establishing the required allowance, management considers historical losses adjusted to take into account current market conditions and the Company's clients' financial conditions, the amount of receivables in dispute, the current receivables aging and current payment patterns.
-The Company reviews its allowance for doubtful accounts quarterly.
+The Company reviews its allowance for credit losses quarterly.
 Past due balances over 60 days and over a specified amount are reviewed individually for collectability.
 All other balances are reviewed on a pooled basis.
 Account balances are charged off against the allowance after all commercially reasonable means of collection have been exhausted and the potential for recovery is considered remote.
 The Company does not have any off-balance-sheet credit exposure related to its clients.

-Activity in the allowance for doubtful accounts was as follows:
+Activity in the allowance for credit losses related to accounts receivable was as follows:

 For the Years Ended June 30,

-2018 2019 2020
+2 019 2020 2021

-Balance at the beginning of the year \$ 266 \$ 375 \$ 473
+Balance at the beginning of the year \$ 375 \$ 473 \$ 617

-Charged to expense 296 283 309
+Charged to expense 283 309 316

-Write-offs (187) (185) (165)
+Write-offs (185) (165) (133)

-Balance at the end of the year \$ 375 \$ 473 \$ 617
+Balance at the end of the year \$ 473 \$ 617 \$ 800